AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-errors-where-patches-not-found.md

 ## Issue

 You are experiencing an error when trying to update your Magento version.
-During the deployment you encounter the following error: * Next patches weren't found: <MDVA-XXXXX>, <ACSD-XXXXX>.
+During the deployment you encounter the following error: * Next patches weren't found: MDVA-XXXXX, ACSD-XXXXX.
 Please, check with "status" command availability of these patches for the current Magento version.*

 ## Cause